nre-learning/nrelabs-curriculum/lessons/lesson-26/stage4/guide.md

 ---

-### Chapter 4 - Custom Yang config provisioning using CLI and Netconf
+### Chapter 4 - Custom YANG config provisioning using CLI and NETCONF

-In this stage, we will configure the L3VPN services using the `vpn-services` config knob defined by custom Yang.
+In this stage, we will configure the L3VPN services using the `vpn-services` config knob defined by our custom YANG model.

+#### Preparation
-First, we repeat what we have done in previous stage - copy both yang model and translation script to vQFX, and then install it.
+Firstly, we repeat what we have done in previous stage - copy both YANG model and translation script to vQFX, and then install it.

 ```
 cd /antidote/lessons/lesson-26